shengyin-git/nn/README.md

 This is an example neural network implementation for image comparison between cats and dogs.
 Dataset can be accessed from https://www.kaggle.com/c/dogs-vs-cats/data.

-The inputs include two images, it both cats the label is 0, if both dogs the label is 0, if different the label is 1.
+The inputs include two images, if both cats the label is 0, if both dogs the label is 0, if different the label is 1.

 This setting up is similar to what we want to do.